otolab/hook-duplicate-test-plugin/ISSUE_DRAFT.md

 This issue is distinct because it involves **actual duplicate execution** with separate processes, not just display problems.

 **Impact:**
-- Medium/High severity for production use
+- Medium severity
 - Causes duplicate side effects (notifications, file writes, audio, etc.)
-- Wastes system resources
-- Has been present since plugin system launch
+- Appears to have been present since plugin system launch

 **Test plugin details:**
 - Simple hooks that log timestamp + PID to file